Music and singing lessons in schools

-Learning to play a musical instrument can be an extremely rewarding experience for your child, and the obvious place to start is learning a musical instrument at school.
+Learning to play a musical instrument or singing can be an extremely rewarding experience for your child, and the obvious place to start is at school.

-We are here to guide you through how you can get your child music lessons in schools.
+We are here to guide you through how you can get your child music / singing lessons in schools.

-However, we know that learning music at school is just part of the experience.
+However, we know that learning at school is just part of the experience.